 The next question is, Are martial arts considered to be a sport?
 There is much discussion and division about this.
 Judo, taekwondo, and kickboxing certainly are sports, because those have Olympic divisions; but what about karate or kung-fu?
 Are those a discipline/art, or a sport, or both?
 Rather than attempt to wade into this pool, I will simply say that Cybis created three martial arts pieces, at least two of which were retail offerings.

 All three were initially titled Tang Dynasty; two have a secondary title.
 All date from the late 1980s and were limited editions.
 From top to bottom: Tang Dynasty I ‘The Student’ from 1986; Tang Dynasty II ‘The Nobleman’ from 1987; and Tang Dynasty III which may not have been released and thus has no secondary title.
 They were no longer in the Cybis lineup as of 1990, so were around for no more than three years.
 The Classical Impressions post includes full details of edition sizes, prices, and chronology.
 The fact that the title includes ‘Tang’ suggests that these may be meant to portray a Chinese martial art – either Kung Fu or Tai Chi.
-Perhaps someone with far more knowledge of those styles could weigh in with some insight; there is a contact form link at the bottom of this post!

 All of the “sports children” appeared between 1984 and 1990 and were priced in the $200 range initially.

-SOCCER PLAYER young boy by CybisThis is the Soccer Player who appeared in 1990 at $195.
+This is the Soccer Player who appeared in 1990 at $195.
 The colorway shown above, with yellow shorts and a black-trimmed shirt, is the photo that appeared on the Cybis website and, like all of the other images they placed there, was scanned from a piece of their prior advertising literature (which is why the moire effect on most of their images is so pronounced.)

-Soccer Player in green colorway signatureHowever, the mold impressions and signature on this alternate colorway (with light green pants and a green-trimmed shirt) sold at auction in 2013 clearly indicates that this design was copyrighted in 1982 but not released until a full decade later (1992, as shown by the date to the left of the Cybis signature.)
+However, the mold impressions and signature on this alternate colorway (with light green pants and a green-trimmed shirt) sold at auction in 2013 clearly indicates that this design was copyrighted in 1982 but not released until a full decade later (1992, as shown by the date to the left of the Cybis signature.)
 Despite being marked as a photography-sample piece, it seems this colorway was not the one ultimately chosen for their advertising.
-These are the only two photos I have of the Soccer Player and would be interested to see a third piece to view the actual colors and retail markings; there is a contact form link at the bottom of this page if anyone has an image to share.

-LITTLE GYMNAST by CybisLittle Gymnast appears on the 1988 Cybis sculpture list at $225 and is 10” high.
+Little Gymnast appears on the 1988 Cybis sculpture list at $225 and is 10” high.

 The Football Player is 8.25” high and also appeared in 1990 for $195.
 The copyright year for this piece was 1984 but it took six years for him to be introduced.
 This is one of only three African-American children that Cybis ever depicted, by the way; the other two are shown in the Diversity post.

 Gone Fishing is 9.5” high.
-Her fishing pole and “catch” display more detail than is shown in the other sports-child designs.
+Her fishing pole and ‘catch’ display more detail than is shown in the other sports-child designs.
 Like the soccer and football players, she was a 1990 introduction for $195.
 She is the only piece that includes a fish as a secondary design element.

 The Swimmer was the last of the sports children.
 Two colorways are shown; it’s not known which one was the retail version because both examples pictured were in the studio’s holdings.
 Her name was shown as Little Swimmer when she was issued in Spring 1991 at $275.
 This price point is illogical because this is a much simpler and easier piece to produce than Gone Fishing, who had appeared only a few months previously but for $80 less.
 Of the two, Gone Fishing is arguably the better quality piece and took more time to create.